Kubernetes – A Top-Notch Automation Solution

 - Usage of Kubernetes leads to high utilization of resources so that the user need doesn’t have to pay for idle resources.

 - Kubernetes is beneficial in terms of costs, complexity, and infrastructure only for a complex, large, and distributed audience with high computing resource needs.
 It fails in the case of simple software.

 - The hiring of a K8-skilled person is relatively expensive so a large number of people cannot be hired.
-This makes the operating and implementation of Kubernetes difficult.
+This makes the operation and implementation of Kubernetes difficult.

 - If the development team is still adapting to Kubernetes processes, it results in a short-term drop in productivity and results in long release cycles.